-- Phones are controlled via SCCP or SIP from the router for SRST or Unified CME in SRST mode. - Cisco Unity Express communicates with the SRST router via an internal SIP interface. - Although MWI changes are not supported in SRST mode with previous releases of Cisco Unity Express, voice messages can be sent and retrieved as during normal operation, but the MWI lamp state on the phone remains unchanged until the phone registers again with Unified CM.
+- Phones are controlled via SCCP or SIP from the router for SRST or E-SRST mode. - Cisco Unity Express communicates with the SRST router via an internal SIP interface. - Although MWI changes are not supported in SRST mode with previous releases of Cisco Unity Express, voice messages can be sent and retrieved as during normal operation, but the MWI lamp state on the phone remains unchanged until the phone registers again with Unified CM.
 At that time, all MWI lamp states are automatically resynchronized with the current state of the users' Cisco Unity Express voicemail boxes.
-Cisco Unity Express 3.0 and later releases support MWI for SRST mode. - Cisco Unity Express supports SIP Subscriber/Notify and Unsolicited Notify to generate MWI notifications, in both Unified CME and SRST modes. - RTP stream flows carry the voice traffic between endpoints. - SRST subscribes to Cisco Unity Express for MWI for each of the ephone-dns registered to receive MWI notifications.
+Cisco Unity Express also supports MWI for SRST mode. - Cisco Unity Express supports SIP Subscriber/Notify and Unsolicited Notify to generate MWI notifications, in both Unified CME and SRST modes. - RTP stream flows carry the voice traffic between endpoints. - SRST subscribes to Cisco Unity Express for MWI for each of the ephone-dns registered to receive MWI notifications.